Thursday, November 12, 2020

 When I was a kid and I read scriptures such as, ‘You must not bow down to images, for I Jehovah am a jealous God...’
 I’ll be honest: my reaction was, Why?
 I don’t mean, why not worship idols; But why should God be jealous?
 He’s God.
 The idols are nothing.

 Here’s an appropriately modern comparison: Tesla cars are connected to the Tesla factory.
 They get regular software updates, they can quick-charge at the supercharging stations.
-You can go to a junkyard and buy one that’s been written off by the factory, and get it running again, disconnected from the Tesla net.
-But it will never go as far or as fast as a connected car.
+Now, you can go to a junkyard and buy a Tesla that’s been written off by the factory.
+You might be able to fix it and get it running again.
+But once it's considered totaled by Tesla, it will never reconnect to Tesla's net.
+It will never go as far or charge as fast as a connected car.
 And it will get worse over time, while connected Teslas will get software updates and, theoretically at least, keep getting better.

 Jehovah made Adam as part of His family, with the ability to communicate with Him.
 Adam and God were in nearly constant communication.
 Imagine his first day: ‘That pain you’re feeling in your middle is called hunger.
 Pick some of those berries and eat them and the pain will go away.
 You can’t walk on the shiny stuff.
 It’s called water - you’ll sink.
 Let me show you how to swim.
 You’re going to get sleepy when the sun goes down.
 Let’s fix you a bed...’